Kansas Jayhawks women's basketball: Conferences

 The Jayhawks and the rest of the Big 8, along with four former members of the defunct Southwest Conference, joined and created the Big 12 conference in 1996.

 Coaches

 Kansas first fielded a women's basketball team in 1903.
-The Jayhawks, at this time, were coached by the inventor of the game James Naismith.
+The Jayhawks were coached by the inventor of the game James Naismith.
 After the 1903 season, and until becoming a varsity team in 1968, the Jayhawks did not officially have a coach, and instead had "player-coaches" on their rosters.
-The Jayhawks have had 6 coaches since they began Varsity play in 1968.
+The Jayhawks have had six coaches since they began Varsity play in 1968.
 Marian Washington is all-time leader for the program in years coached, wins, tournament appearances, tournament wins, and win percentage.